Phone: (210) 313-1663

 Has served as Neutral, both domestically and internationally, in a number of large complex commercial, construction, healthcare, oil and gas/energy, environmental, technology and banking/financial services disputes.
 Many of those disputes involved multiple parties or class actions, and service as Chair in a number of them.
 Recognized as a leader in case management techniques and is widely known for his efficient management of conflict resolution processes.
 Was lead facilitator at the national 2010 AAA/ICDR Neutrals Conference (Orlando, November 5-6, 2010) in the program "Arbitrators: Are You What They're Looking For?" which introduced the CCA Protocols for Expeditious, Cost-Effective Commercial Arbitration.
 Also facilitated the AAA Neutrals' Program "ADR Strategies That Save Time and Money" (San Antonio, February 26-27, 2010) followed by the AAAU Webinar "How International Arbitration Techniques Can Benefit Domestic Arbitration" (October 15, 2010).
 Served as a panel member at the University of Houston Law Center Program (November, 2011), co-sponsored by AAA, JAMS and CCA, entitled "Managing Your First Arbitration."
 Charter member of the Guided Choice Group.
 As a full-time Neutral, has experience in construction disputes, ranging from fabricated homes to significant residences to large commercial and investment properties.
 Also has knowledge in the area of oil, gas and other minerals includes matters pertaining to leases and disputes between the operator and surface owner, executive rights, royalty, working interests and division orders, competing water rights and suspension of production revenue.
 Cases have ranged from small one-day pro se cases with no counsel for either side, to a 28 day hearing with 17 lawyers in attendance.
 See www.WHLemonsADR.com

-Full-time Mediator and Arbitrator now for twenty years, with William H. Lemons, P.C. (and predecessor firms); Partner, what is now Cox Smith Dykema, 1975-97; In-house Labor Relations Counsel, Braniff Airways, Inc., 1973-75.
+Full-time Mediator and Arbitrator for twenty-five years, with William H. Lemons, P.C. (and predecessor firms); Partner, what is now Cox Smith Dykema, 1975-97; In-house Labor Relations Counsel, Braniff Airways, Inc., 1973-75.

 Has served as a Neutral under JAMS, AAA, AHLA, ICDR, ICC, IBA and CPR rules.
 Representative past arbitrations include: • Panel Arbitrator in a significant ($100+ million) patent infringement dispute concerning negative pressure wound treatment technology; • Panel Chair in significant dispute over reals estate development in a well-known South Texas golf course community; • Panel Chair in a significant ($240+ million) ICDR case involving a Spanish corporation that is the third largest construction company in the world and its dispute over the value of assets it acquired in a stock purchase; • Panel Arbitrator in a significant ($50+ million) attorney fee dispute concerning contingent attorneys’ fees from a $190 million settlement.
 Campbell Harrison & Dagley, L.L.P. v.
 Hill, 782 F.3d 240 (5th Cir.
 2015); • Panel Chair in a number of commercial cases involving the enforcement of commercial guaranties by various secured lenders, including one executed by a U.S. Congressman; • Sole Arbitrator in a number of cases involving physician/hospital service/employment agreements, physician practice agreements, non-competition and confidentiality agreements, partnership and/or practice group dissolutions, nursing home negligence and standard of care cases, healthcare provider/insurance company payment/billing disputes, and other matters pertaining to the provision of health care and related services; • Sole Arbitrator in a number of FINRA and AAA administered disputes concerning commissions claimed as a result of the trading of blocks of energy on various commodities markets, and involving forfeiture of deferred compensation as a result of alleged breach of fiduciary duties and/or covenants pertaining to confidentiality and prohibiting competition; • Chair of several Dispute Review Boards, including one established by the construction partners in a $1.2 billion local hospital renovation project; • Panel Member in a dispute between partners in a Park City Ski Resort development resulting in an adjudication of frustration or purpose and winding down the partnership. • Chair or sole Arbitrator in a number of class/collective action or individual arbitrations under the Fair Labor Standards Act of 1938, involving over 3,000 employees and liabilities in excess of $40 million.
 Extensive experience in clause construction issues, conditional certification, issuance of notices and opt-in consent forms and adjudication of regular rate and overtime claims. • Sole Arbitrator in a number of arbitrations involving breach of fiduciary duty, non-competition agreements, executive employment agreements and claims under the Employee Retirement Income Security Act (ERISA).
 Past mediation opportunities include: • Settlement of a number (150+) of disputes involving class action or collective action litigation or pre-suit claims for employees in the oilfield services/energy industry, resulting in settlements exceeding $300+ million for in excess of 41,000 participants; • Co-Mediator in a multi-party dispute (42 attorneys and 340+ plaintiffs) over royalties and development rights in a West Texas subdivision as pertains to competing mineral rights estates.
 Lesley v.
 Veterans Land Bd. of Texas, 352 S.W.3d 479 (Tex.
 2011); • Mediator in a number of commercial disputes between institutional lenders and business borrowers in the banking and financial services arenas involving secured transactions, mortgages, lender liability, breach of loan commitment allegations, guaranties, violations of the automatic stay and other wrongful foreclosure matters; • Mediator in a number of commercial disputes involving refining, offshore drilling technology, environmental, intellectual property, software and technology and copyright and trade dress disputes.